thunlp/FastPromptTuning/README.md

 ![model](./figs/model.png)

 In this work, we proppose Fast
 Prompt Tuning (FPT), which starts by conducting PT using a small-scale partial PLM, then progressively expands its depth and width until the full-model size.
 By using FPT, we can save over 30% training computations while achieving comparable performance with vanilla Prompt Tuning.
-You can find more details in our [paper]
+You can find more details in our paper.

 ## Requirments
 + Python: 3.8.12